 Now that COVID is mostly behind us, we might all need some inspiration in the workplace and in our day-to-day jobs.
 Going back into the office after working remotely for so long, people may find it difficult to connect with their work, and may be distracted and feel generally indifferent.
 We’ve compiled some helpful ways on how to keep the spark alive and love your job.

 A quick way to find love for your job, even in the midst of a stressful week at work, is to shift your focus and perspective in the moment.
 Whenever you find yourself taking a deep breath or letting out a long sigh, tap into your conscious stream of thought.
-Pay close attention to your thoughts and recognize when they are based around negativity.
+Pay close attention to your thoughts and recognize when they are based on negativity.
 As soon as you find yourself focusing on all of the things that could be going wrong, immediately flip your perspective.
 Continue to remind yourself of the positivity this job brings to your life, and make this your primary focus.
 Find a deep level of gratitude for what you have and what it provides for you, your family, your lifestyle, or even for the level of service you are able to provide to others.

 Remember, we can always find things that could be better but if we are waiting for those to happen before finding happiness and gratitude in our current situation, then we may never reach this state.
-Also, this isn’t just finding a surface level positive mantra to chant, this is feeling thankful for all that you have, in this very moment, with all of your body, mind, and soul
+Also, this isn’t just finding a surface-level positive mantra to chant, this is feeling thankful for all that you have, in this very moment, with all of your body, mind, and soul.

 Root Out Uncertainty